-Chlamydia is a common sexually transmitted bacterial infection of the vagina, penis, anus or throat.
-Chlamydia is the number one most reported STI among youth in the United States.
+Chlamydia is a common sexually transmitted infection of the vagina, penis, anus or throat.
+It is the number one most reported STI among youth in the United States.

-Chlamydia is spread through vaginal fluids and semen.
-People get Chlamydia through vaginal, anal, or oral sex without a condom or dental dam.
+Chlamydia is a bacteria that is spread through vaginal fluids and semen.
+You can get it through vaginal, anal, or oral sex without a condom or dental dam.

 Symptoms & Complications

 Most people don’t have any symptoms.
-For people who do get symptoms, it can include:
+For people who do get symptoms, they can include: